Männiku, Tallinn: History

 In the 1798 atlas of Livonia named "Atlas von Liefland", published by Ludwig August Mellin the territory of the subdistrict is named Suklemi or Suklema.
 By the beginning of the 20th century the still very sparsely populated area was known in Estonian as Valdek, from German Waldeck ("Forest corner"), after a pub with the same name located at the corner of Valdeku Street and what was named in 1927 Männiku Street.

-A railway passing through, going from Tallinn to Viljandi, has been in use since 1900, however the Valdeku stop was only opened to civilian traffic in 1935.
+A railway passing through, going from Tallinn to Viljandi, has been in use since 1900, although the Valdeku stop was only opened to civilian traffic in 1935.
 A railway station further south named Männiku (now part of the village of Männiku) to serve a planned garden city was opened in 1914, but the outbreak of the World War One led to the plan being abandoned, however, the railway stop remained nonetheless.

 Instead, the area became increasingly notable for military infrastructure, such as the main military warehouses of Peter the Great's Naval Fortress, also known as Männiku hiigelload ("Giant Warehouses of Männiku").
 Various military installations were in use in the area during Estonia's first period of modern independence, such as barracks, a military research station and a large military training area.
 Accidents with explosive material on 15 June 1936 led to a series of explosions that led to the deaths of 61 people, rescue works claimed 4 more lives.

 Calcium silicate bricks, made from lime and sand, were produced since 1937 in a factory.
 Despite a similar factory existing nearby, demand was high as such bricks were widely used in Estonia for building residential and other buildings.
 In 1957, another factory for building materials was constructed.
 Gypsum and stone mining took place.
 All industrial activity, except for the Valdeku stone mining, ceased upon the end of Soviet occupation and reestablishment of independence in the 90s.

 Nõmme social house, former Tallinn 39.
 High School, now housing the branch library, a care home and other facilities.

+Economy

+Average monthly gross income per employee was 1,539 € in 2022, the lowest in Nõmme and one of the lowest of any subdistrict in Tallinn, only ahead of Väike-Õismäe, Mustamäe, Iru and most subdistricts of Põhja-Tallinn (except for Kalamaja) and most subdistricts of Lasnamäe, excluding Paevälja, Kurepõllu and Uuslinn.